mlab817/faqs/src/bayanihan-agri-clusters-bacs/what-are-the-bacs'-ongoing-and-planned-activities-for-the-rest-of-the-year-and-for-fy-2022.md

 ---
  title: What are the BACs’ Ongoing and Planned Activities for the rest of the year and for FY 2022?

-tags: ["bacs","ongoing","planned","activities","rest","year"]

  ---

-### Bayanihan Agri-Clusters (BACs)
+## Bayanihan Agri-Clusters (BACs)

-## What are the BACs’ Ongoing and Planned Activities for the rest of the year and for FY 2022?
+# What are the BACs’ Ongoing and Planned Activities for the rest of the year and for FY 2022?

  - Completion of the Results Framework of the Program;